 If you meet these requirements, kindly read our Relocation handbook page, as well as our specific Netherlands section, to ensure that your request is evaluated and approved following our protocols.
 Please email people-connect@gitlab.com if you have any questions.

 Someone already in the Netherlands on a partner visa can be transferred to their own highly skilled migrant visa in order to not be dependent anymore.
-The process will take about 4-6 weeks if they are already in the Netherlands and don’t have to wait for an entry sticker or have to go for appointments to get registered.
-This is subject to above eligibility criteria and approvals.
-Please email people-connect@gitlab.com if you have any questions or to start this process.
+The process can take up to three months and is subject to above eligibility criteria and executive approval.
+Please email people-connect@gitlab.com to start this process.

 Our #netherlands